 Class II trailer hitch is for loads of up to 3,500 lbs.
 GTW and 300 lbs. tongue weight, such as a small boat trailer, snowmobile trailer, motorcycle trailer or camper.
 Typical installation applications include large rear-wheel drive cars, full-size vans, pickups and SUVs.

 Class III trailer hitch can handle up to 5,000 lbs.
 GTW and 500 lbs. tongue weight.
 This type of hitch generally has a 2-inch rectangular receiver and is considered the "standard" type of hitch for general towing.

 Class IV trailer hitch is for up to 10,000 lbs.
 GTW and 1,000 to 1,200 lbs. of tongue weight, and is usually a weight-distributing trailer hitch.

 Class V trailer hitch is for extra heavy loads greater than 10,000 lbs.
 GTW and more than 1,200 lbs. tongue weight.
-This type of trailer hitch may have up to a 2-1/2 inch receiver with a 3/4-inch pinhole.
+This type of trailer hitch may have a 2-1/2 inch or 3-inch receiver with a 3/4-inch pinhole.
 Typical uses might be to tow a car trailer, horse trailer or unusually large boat or camper.